-(c) The transfer is necessary for one of the reasons set out in the Act, including the performance of a contract between us and the data subject, or to protect the vital interests of the data subject.
+(c) The transfer is necessary for one of the reasons set out in the Regulation, including the performance of a contract between us and the data subject, or to protect the vital interests of the data subject.

 (d) The transfer is legally required on important public interest grounds or for the establishment, exercise or defence of legal claims.